Fiordarancio/sem-seg-playground/README.md

 to help this, we publish a MATLAB based toolkit called [DataMonitor]() which provides a number of interactive scripts for manual management of a given dataset.

-The other projects listed refer to some State-Of-The-Art (SOTA) methods about the task of semantic segmentation, applied to many datasets (including [PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/), [ADE20K](https://groups.csail.mit.edu/vision/datasets/ADE20K/),
+The other projects listed refer to some state-of-the-art methods about the task of semantic segmentation, applied to many datasets (including [PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/), [ADE20K](https://groups.csail.mit.edu/vision/datasets/ADE20K/),